Waivable and Nonwaivable Enlistment Criteria

 4-13.
 Bar to Reenlistment

-A waiver is required for any applicant who is separated or discharged from the RA, ARNG, or AR with a field bar to reenlistment issued per AR 140-111 or NGR 600-200, or who was denied extension or reenlistment by any other component of the Armed Forces at time of last separation or discharge.
-The approval authority for such waivers is the TAG.
+d.
+A waiver is required for any applicant who is separated or discharged from the RA, ARNG, or USAR with a field bar to reenlistment issued per AR 140-111 or NGR 600-200, or who was denied extension or reenlistment by any other component of the US.
+Armed Forces at time of last separation or discharge.
+The approval authority for such waivers is the State TAG for ARNG applicants.

 4-14.
 Absent without leave (AWOL) or lost time